Burning Man + Black Burner Project

 • How do we prepare new Black Burners for their first burn experience—emotionally, logistically, and culturally?

-• How can I acquire tickets and funding to reduce the financial barrier for first-time BIPOC Burners?
+• How to acquire tickets and funding to reduce the financial barrier for first-time BIPOC Burners?

 • How do we tell real, nuanced stories that reflect identity and humanity—beyond the spectacle?

-• How do I serve as a bridge between grassroots community and institutional change?
+• How to serve as a bridge between grassroots community and institutional change?

 Impact